 Carbon monoxide poisoning claimed numerous lives this winter, including 11-year-old Charlene Mechley and her father of Rice Lake Township, Minnesota

-Legislation would allow the Consumer Product Safety Commission to provide support for public safety education and the installment of safe and reliable carbon monoxide detectors; bill is named after two young brothers from Kimball, MN, who died from carbon monoxide poisoning
+Senators reintroduced legislation that would allow the Consumer Product Safety Commission to provide support for public safety education and the installment of safe and reliable carbon monoxide detectors; bill is named after two young brothers from Kimball, MN, who died from carbon monoxide poisoning

 On December 3, 2014, Charlene Mechley and her father died from carbon monoxide poisoning caused by a small generator outside the trailer where they were living.
 Following Charlene’s death, three of her former classmates started a group to raise awareness about carbon monoxide poisoning and give out carbon monoxide detectors to local families.
 Representatives from Klobuchar’s office teamed up with the students to help obtain and distribute the carbon monoxide detectors.

 According to the Centers for Disease Control and Prevention, there are more than 400 deaths and 15,000 emergency room visits as a result of carbon monoxide poisoning each year and the highest percentage of carbon monoxide exposures occurs during the winter months of November, December, January, and February.
 Carbon monoxide poisoning can happen whenever a fuel-burning appliance is used improperly or malfunctions; other sources include fireplaces and vehicles left running in attached garages.
 When gas builds up in a building, it can quickly lead to illness or even death.